Supernumerary town

-During the reign of Catherine II of Russia, when an uezd was disbanded, its administratice centre typically lost its status as a city, with the corresponding loss of city privileges of its inhabitants.
+During the reign of Catherine II of Russia, when an uezd was disbanded, its administrative centre typically lost its status as a city, with the corresponding loss of city privileges of its inhabitants.
 To bypass this, a new category of urban settlements was introduced.

 The 1796 reform of the administrative division by Emperor Paul I of Russia decreased the number of uyezds and their centers were reclassified as supernumerary towns.
 The reform established the population number as a criterion for a supernumerary town.